-Infection is most common among immunocompromised people, in patients with poorly controlled diabetes (particularly those with ketoacidosis), and in patients receiving the iron-chelating drug deferoxamine.
+Mucormycosis is most common among people with immunocompromise, people with poorly controlled diabetes (particularly those with ketoacidosis), and people receiving the iron-chelating medication deferoxamine.

 The most common form of mucormycosis is

-Rhinocerebral infections are usually severe and frequently fatal unless diagnosed early and treated aggressively.
+Rhinocerebral mucormycosis is usually severe and frequently fatal unless diagnosed early and treated aggressively.

 Necrotic lesions appear on the nasal mucosa or sometimes the palate.
-Vascular invasion by hyphae leads to progressive tissue necrosis that may involve the nasal septum, palate, and bones surrounding the orbit or sinuses.
-Manifestations may include pain, fever, orbital cellulitis, proptosis, purulent nasal discharge, and mucosal necrosis.
+Vascular invasion by hyphae leads to thrombosis and to progressive tissue necrosis that may involve the nasal septum, palate, and bones surrounding the orbit or sinuses.
+Manifestations may include pain, fever, orbital cellulitis, proptosis, ophthalmoplegia, loss of vision, purulent nasal discharge, and mucosal necrosis.

 Progressive extension of necrosis to the brain can cause signs of cavernous sinus thrombosis, seizures, aphasia, or hemiplegia.

-Pulmonary infections resemble invasive aspergillosis.
+Pulmonary mucormycosis resembles invasive aspergillosis.
 Pulmonary symptoms (eg, productive cough, high fever, dyspnea) are severe.

-CT and x-rays often underestimate or miss significant bone destruction.
+CT scans and x-rays often underestimate or miss significant bone destruction.

 Effective therapy requires that diabetes be controlled or, if at all possible, immunosuppression be reversed or deferoxamine be stopped.

-A high-dose lipid amphotericin B formulation (7.5 to 10 mg/kg IV once/day) is recommended as initial therapy, although recent evidence suggests that posaconazole may be effective, especially as consolidation therapy.
+A high-dose lipid amphotericin B formulation (7.5 to 10 mg/kg IV once a day) is recommended as initial therapy.
+Isavuconazonium is approved for primary therapy.
+However, clinical experience with isavuconazonium is relatively limited, and, in severely ill patients, amphotericin B likely remains the medication of choice.
+Posaconazole may also be effective, especially as consolidation therapy.
 Posaconazole has not been studied as primary therapy.

 Complete surgical debridement of necrotic tissue is critical.